Summary of Approach

 Most career advice tells you to pick a resume font based on how it "looks" or the "feeling" it gives.
 People say use Arial because it's "clean" or avoid Comic Sans because it looks "childish."
 This treats your resume like a piece of art, assuming that if it looks nice, you’re done.
 When it comes to getting hired, focusing only on style can hurt you.
 Your resume is a sales tool meant to make a recruiter look closer at your application.

 This guide changes the game from hoping a recruiter likes your "style" to using a clear plan to get interviews.
-By making it require less mental energy to find your value, you make sure your skills speak louder than your formatting.
+The less mental energy it takes to find your value, the louder your skills speak relative to your formatting.
 The list below shows which fonts help people scan quickly and which ones cause technical issues for your job marketing.

 Checking Your Font Issues